Environments

 Environments can be configured to align to the Clients SDLC.
 There is no limit to the number of Environments that can be added.
-As an example an SDLC might have the following phases:
+For instance, consider an SDLC encompassing phases like Development, System Integration Testing, Quality Assurance, and Production.

 Add Environment